nicolsama/unlimitlist/README.md

 ![unlimitlist-app-image](app/assets/images/nodes-controller-screenshot.png)

 ## Future Features
 * Toggling hide/show of completed list items.
 * Sharing lists with other users.
 * Drag and drop ordering of list items.
-* Exporting of lists in a printable format.
+* Exporting of records in a printable format.